Note

 In addition to worker fault tolerance, RLlib offers fault tolerance at the environment level as well.

-Rollout or evaluation workers will often run multiple environments in parallel to take advantage of, for example, the parallel computing power that GPU offers.
-This can be controlled with the num_envs_per_env_runner config.
-It may then be wasteful if the entire worker needs to be reconstructed because of errors from a single environment.
+Rollout or evaluation workers often run multiple environments in parallel to take advantage of, for example, the parallel computing power that GPU offers.
+You can control this parallelism with the num_envs_per_env_runner config.
+It may then be wasteful if RLlib needs to reconstruct the entire worker needs because of errors from a single environment.

 In that case, RLlib offers the capability to restart individual environments without bubbling the errors to higher level components.
 You can do that easily by turning on config restart_failed_sub_environments.